aspose-barcode-cloud/aspose-barcode-cloud-dart/doc/api/BarcodeApi.md

 final checksumValidation = checksumValidation_example; // String | Enable checksum validation during recognition for 1D barcodes.
 Default is treated as Yes for symbologies which must contain checksum, as No where checksum only possible.
 Checksum never used: Codabar Checksum is possible: Code39 Standard/Extended, Standard2of5, Interleaved2of5, Matrix2of5, ItalianPost25, DeutschePostIdentcode, DeutschePostLeitcode, VIN Checksum always used: Rest symbologies final detectEncoding = true; // bool | A flag which force engine to detect codetext encoding for Unicode. final preset = preset_example; // String | Preset allows to configure recognition quality and speed manually.
 You can quickly set up Preset by embedded presets: HighPerformance, NormalQuality, HighQuality, MaxBarCodes or you can manually configure separate options.
-Default value of Preset is NormalQuality. final rectX = 56; // int | Set X for area for recognition. final rectY = 56; // int | Set Y for area for recognition. final rectWidth = 56; // int | Set Width of area for recognition. final rectHeight = 56; // int | Set Height of area for recognition. final stripFNC = true; // bool | Value indicating whether FNC symbol strip must be done.
+Default value of Preset is NormalQuality. final rectX = 56; // int | Set X of top left corner of area for recognition. final rectY = 56; // int | Set Y of top left corner of area for recognition. final rectWidth = 56; // int | Set Width of area for recognition. final rectHeight = 56; // int | Set Height of area for recognition. final stripFNC = true; // bool | Value indicating whether FNC symbol strip must be done.